cihanciftci1/filecrudproject/README.md

 - Install Docker and start the application
 ### To Run
 - Run "mvn clean install" in terminal
-- Run "docker-compose up" in terminal
+- Run "docker-compose up --build" in terminal

 (When the application is run for the first time, it might encounter a few errors due to the database preparation, which can take some time.
 However, the application will function properly when the database is ready.)